margaretmf/margaretmf.github.io/readinglist.md

 * Songs from Shakespeare's Plays and Popular Songs of Shakespeare's Time by Tom Kines
 * Shakespeare and Popular Music by Adam Hansen
 * Defund Fear
+* Filling Stations, Shine and Sorghum Molasses, a Living History of the Tennessee West Highland Rim
 * Front Row at the Trump Show
 * The Book of Circles: Visualizing Spheres of Knowledge: (with over 300 beautiful circular artworks, infographics and illustrations from across history) by Manuel Lima
 * Favorite African Folktales by Nelson Mandela